 The Civil Code in Italy

-, prescribed by the provisions of the Italian Civil Code
+, they are also prescribed by the provisions of the Italian Civil Code

 can contact our Italian lawyers

-, who can provide legal assistance for a wide range of legal action prescribed by the civil legislation
+, who can provide legal assistance for a wide range of legal actions prescribed by the civil legislation